bob-gray/serviceberry/website/docs/request-api.md

-The portion of the URL pathname that is after the current path to of the currently executing handler.
+The portion of the URL pathname that is after the current path of the currently executing handler.

 Methods
 -------